ahmed2-salah/ADAS_FinalProject/README.md

   * Lane Departure Warning (LDW) ⚠ : Alerts the driver when the vehicle unintentionally drifts out of its lane.

 ## Other Project Features
-1. Displaying vehicle speed and driving mode on attractive Infotainment system created using python.
+1. Displaying vehicle speed and driving mode on attractive Infotainment system (GUI) created using python.
 Developed on Linux ubuntu OS.

 2. Updating the software using FOTA 🌐 (Flash Over The Air) for any ECU
    * Implemented Bootloader for STM32F446RE based on CAN.